Virtual Professional Development Courses (webinars)

 CONTACT HOURS

-This course has been approved for 0.5 CM points toward RBP/CBSP recertification.
-ABSA International is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® Program.
-This course is approved for 4.50 P.A.C.E.® contact hours.
+This course has been approved for 0.5 CM points toward RBP/CBSP recertification. *ABSA International is approved as a provider of continuing education programs in clinical laboratory sciences by the ASCLS P.A.C.E.® Program.
+This course is approved for 4.0 P.A.C.E.® contact hours.
+Course access links are unique and for individual use only.
+Sharing is prohibited.
+Duplicate logins or unregistered attendees will be removed from the webinar without a refund.